aitap/improv/README.md

    corresponds to **Ctrl+E**.
  * `escape` sets the key code which switches Improv into escape mode (see below).
 Defaults to `\x06` (**Ctrl+F**).
+ * `delay` sets how many seconds to wait between "typing" each character into the child process, instead of typing the whole chunk instantaneously.

 ### Escape mode